Review checklist book

 It doesn’t have to be this painful.
 When done right, the accounts receivable process steps make sure invoices don’t go missing, late payments don’t pile up, and cash flow doesn’t feel like a never-ending waiting game.

-And if you really want to make life easier, accounts receivable process automation takes away all that manual headache...no more spreadsheets, no more “oops” moments, just faster payments and fewer errors.
+And suppose you really want to make life easier.
+In that case, accounts receivable process automation takes away all that manual headache... no more spreadsheets, no more “oops” moments, just faster payments and fewer errors.

 In this guide, you’ll find not just the breakdown of the accounts receivable process but also some smart accounts receivable process improvement ideas to help keep things smooth, simple, and maybe even a little fun (because hey, who said finance has to be boring?).